 Average Handle Time Formula

-To calculate AHT for a phone channel, you need to divide the sum of your total talk, hold, and follow-up time by your total number of calls.
-Follow-up time includes the time it takes to get back to a customer if the case is not resolved on the initial call or chat.
-For chat, add together your total amount of chat and follow-up time, then divide that number by your total number of chats.
-Finally, for web and email tickets, add together the total amount of time spent on each case and divide it by your total number of cases.
+To calculate AHT for a phone channel, divide the sum of your total talk, hold, and follow-up time by your total number of calls.
+Follow-up time includes the time it takes to get back to a customer if the case isn’t resolved on the initial call or chat.
+For chat, add your total amount of chat and follow-up time, then divide that number by your total number of chats.
+For web and email tickets, add the total amount of time spent on each case and divide it by your total number of cases.

 How to Calculate Average Handle Time